Jay Z is 50! Celebrate by exploring his one—and only—movie role

 There’s enough gravitas to hold the first State Property down.
 But for Abbott, having more of Jay Z would’ve probably lent the film a vibe even closer to its core.

-“If Jay would have done all the lines that were written for Dame, then he would have done them in a very nonchalant and straight to the point way, which is how he pretty much is,” Abbott says.
+“If Jay would have done all the lines that were written for Dame, then he would have done them in a very nonchalant and straight-to-the-point way, which is how he pretty much is,” Abbott says.
 “That’s the best way to describe him, is just cool.
 So he would’ve played it as the cool don.”

 But audiences didn’t seem to mind.
 Despite mixed reviews from critics, State Property was a commercial success.
 Its limited-theater run pulled in $2.1 million at the box office against a reported budget of $600,000.
 It found even more success when it was released on home video and DVD, pulling in approximately $11 million on top of its box office earnings.